giedrebi/BIT_SPRINT_8_CMS2/README.md

 ### About project

 * This project was created using OOP PHP, CSS and Bootstrap.
-Database and tables with employees and projects information was made with MySQL Workbench.
+Database and tables was made with MySQL Workbench.

 * This CMS have admin login, so when you loged in to this system, you can:
     - add articles (with HTML),